greghendershott/webapi-markdown/README.md

      dictionary.
 Anyway, much of the interesting stuff is in the response entity (body), and it is beyond the scope of this to try to parameterize formats varying from JSON to XML to whatever.
-Even though this section is optional for a client FFI, it may be may be helpful to include the section for documentation value.
+Having said all that, it may be helpful to include the section for documentation value.

    - **Server**: If this is to be used when implementing/documenting your own service, do provide a `Response` section.
 It's helpful